-If you've rooted your Android device, here’s how to put everything back to how it was
+If you've rooted your Android device, here’s how to get everything back to normal

 Unrooting Android: ES File Explorer

-Scroll down this menu until you see a few options with button sliders, some on and some off.
+- Scroll down this menu until you see options with button sliders, some on and some off.
 One of these will be the Root Explorer option (off by default) - switch this on and it will ask for root privileges.